California Assisted Living Facilities

 Cost of California Assisted Living Facilities

-The average cost of assisted living in California is $2,900 per month
+According to the 2015 Genworth Financial cost of care survey, the average cost of assisted living in California is $3,750 per month.

 Residential Care Facilities for the Elderly or, RCFE is how California defines an assisted living facility.
 A new law specifies that residents needing assistance being transferred to and from bed (but not assistance with turning or repositioning) are allowed to remain or be accepted in facilities having secured a non-ambulatory fire clearance.
 Residents unable to turn or reposition themselves in bed are considered bedridden and can only be retained in facilities that have secured a bedridden fire clearance.
 An RCFE is a voluntarily chosen housing arrangement where 75% of residents are 60 years old or older and where different levels of care and supervision are given, as agreed to at the time of admission.
 Residents ages 18-59 must have needs comparable to other residents.
 Additional disclosures are required if the facility advertises or promotes any specialized care such as care of persons with dementia.